ldelille/nlp-archives/README.md

 # NewsBacklight
-A NLP project to know more about the past
+A NLP project to know more about the past.